 For decades, lung cancer has mostly been discovered in its later stages, making it the number one cancer killer in the United States.
 Recent research shows that a new system of screening can catch lung cancer early, significantly increasing the ability to treat it — and adding years onto peoples’ lives.

-Giacoppe is using low dose CT scans, followed by monitoring and rescreening, to find and treat lung cancer in patients who are at risk for the disease.
+Low dose CT scans, followed by monitoring and rescreening, is used to find and treat lung cancer in patients who are at risk for the disease.
 The screening is appropriate for people ages 55 to 75 who have smoked for a significant number of years.
-It costs $350 and is typically not reimbursed by insurance carriers.
-Eligible patients must meet certain criteria and agree to clinical study requirements.

 After surgery to remove the middle lobe of Holt’s right lung, Holt did not have to undergo chemotherapy or radiation.
 Oncologist Wei Bai, MD, of the Samaritan Cancer Program said Holt’s tumor was the earliest she had ever seen caught and removed so quickly.